Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 Trajectories are printed at the bottom right.
 If you've fulfilled one, draw your icon in an open slot and receive its reward.

+There are two trajectory types:

-You've fulfilled a trajectory if you can travel from one city to the other using only _your_ routes.
+* **Cities**: fulfilled if you can travel from one city to the other using only _your_ routes.
 (You have "connected" the two cities with your traveling company!)
+* **Routes**: fulfilled if you own routes of all the types shown (at least).
+Order and length doesn't matter.

 {{% remark %}}
 You can't claim a trajectory twice nor when all its slots are already taken.